dhutapratama/docs/broadcasting.md

 <a name="client-pusher-channels"></a>
 ### Pusher Channels

-[Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
+[Lets Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
 You may install Echo via the NPM package manager.
 In this example, we will also install the `pusher-js` package since we will be using the Pusher Channels broadcaster:

 ```shell
 npm install --save-dev laravel-echo pusher-js
 ```

 Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
-A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Laravel framework.
+A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Lets framework.
 By default, an example Echo configuration is already included in this file - you simply need to uncomment it:

 ```js
 import Echo from 'laravel-echo';